joohyeon/ctakes-installation/README.md

 # cTAKES/YTEX installation on Windows & MySQL/MsSQL

-YTEX is an extension of cTAKES developed by Yale.
-This extension enables to store cTAKES outputs in a database such as Oracle, MySQL or MsSQL.
-I had a couple of problems installing cTAKES and YTEX on Windows.
-This helps tacking what problems I had to face and to tweak them to successfully run the cTAKES and YTEX application.
+cTAKES is an NLP tools for extracting clinical information from clinical notes in electronic medical records.
+YTEX is an extension of cTAKES to store extracted data from cTAKES in a relational database such as Oracle, MySQL or MsSQL.
+I had a couple of problems installing cTAKES/YTEX on Windows.
+This instruction helps me tacking what problems I ran into and how I made it work successfully.

 First goal is to install an cTAKES excutable file and run a couple of samples and check outputs.
 Next goal is to run cTAKES from the source code.
 My goal is to make some improvement of cTAKES algorithms and to develop a wrapper to run cTAKES the way I need to.